 Advanced development in interpreting/transliterating skills.
 Emphasizes achieving the nuances of interpretation in terms of lexical choices, speaker's goal, register, and affect.
-Designed to help prepare students for advanced certification at the state
+Designed to help prepare students for advanced certification at the state and national levels.
+Focus on basic healthcare settings.

-Prerequisite: AAS Sign Language Interpreting or Certified Sign
+Prerequisite: AAS Sign Language Interpreting or Certified Sign Language Interpreter

-Language Interpreter